ArduPilot/ardupilot_wiki/plane/source/docs/apms-failsafe-function.rst

 Plane has a limited failsafe function which is designed to do four
 things:

 #.
 Detect a complete loss of RC signal and initiate a defined response, such as returning to home.
 Detection is either by lack of data/pulses from the receiver, the throttle channel PWM value falling below a certain point set by :ref:`THR_FS_VALUE<THR_FS_VALUE>`, or the receiver sets a FS bit in its data stream for those protocols supporting this.
 Detection of these must be enabled by setting :ref:`THR_FAILSAFE<THR_FAILSAFE>` = 1 or 2.
 #.
 Optionally, detect loss of telemetry (GCS Failsafe) and take an programmable action, such as switching to return to launch (RTL) mode.
 #.
 Detect loss of GPS for more than 20 seconds and switch into Dead Reckoning mode until GPS signal is regained.
+See https://youtu.be/0VMx2u8MlUU for a demo.
 #.
 Optionally, detect low battery conditions (voltage/remaining capacity) and initiate a programmable response, such as returning to home.
 ArduPilot supports this on multiple batteries.

 Here's what the failsafe **will not do**: